vmware/terraform-provider-nsxt/website/docs/index.html.markdown

 This release of the NSX-T Terraform Provider extends to cover NSX-T declarative API called Policy.
-This API aims to simplify the consumption of logical objects and offer additional capabilities.The NSX-T Terraform Providerextends withadditional resources and data sources covering layer 2, layer 3, firewall (distributed and centralized), tags, load balancerand IP allocation (DHCP, IP pools, IP blocks etc...).
+This API aims to simplify the consumption of logical objects and offer additional capabilities.The NSX-T Terraform Provider covers most of NSX functionality.
-This typically allowsto expose new capabilities such as vRFlite on the Tier-0 which are only made available from the Policy API.
 While you can still build topologies from the imperative API and existing config files will continue to work, the recommendation is to build logical topologies from the declarative API(Policy Objects).The resources and data sources using the policy API have _policy_ in their name.
-All these resources and data sources are fully documented on the NSX-T Terraform Provider page:•https://www.terraform.io/docs/providers/nsxt/index.html For more details on the NSX-T Policy API usage, please look at NSX-T documentation.
+For more details on the NSX-T Policy API usage, please refer to NSX-T documentation.

 The existing data sources and resources are still available to consume but using the new Policy based data sources and resources are recommended.